anvaro9999/outlook-taskboard/README.md

 # Outlook Taskboard aka **JanBan**
 Outlook Taskboard is a kanban board style view for Outlook Tasks.

+I followed the Kanban board of Evren Vanrol quite a while and also the fork of Jan van Veldhuizen.
+But Jan moved his fork to GitLab.
+You can find him here https://gitlab.com/janvv/janban.
+Jan also started a new project called janban-2.0, where he is rewriting the whole tool in another language.
+I do like his ideas and will keep an eye on his progress.
+But for now there is no progress on his Kanban board for outlook.
+So restored it back to GitHub with all my adjustments.

+----- 10/17/18 ------

 I found the original Kanban board implemented by Evren Varol.
 I looked at the forks and liked the changes by BillyMcSkintos, using the task status instead of folders.
 But he lost the drag&drop feature.